RIVER CITY CHURCH

 2 Corinthians 5:20

-Our goal is that one day every man, woman, and child in Riverside and the surrounding communities would have a gospel-centered interaction on a daily basis.
+Our vision is that one day every man, woman, and child in Riverside and the surrounding communities would have a gospel-centered interaction on a daily basis.

 THE LEADERSHIP TEAM